tino097/qsv/docs/PERFORMANCE.md

   As `stats` is much faster with an index.
 It also controls auto-indexing:
 - when set to a negative number, automatically creates an index when the input file size is greater than the absolute of the provided values in BYTES.
 The stats cache remains after `stats` finishes.
 - when set to a negative number AND the number ends with 5, it will automatically create an index, compile the stats, AND then delete the index as well as the stats cache files afterwards.

+> NOTE: To ensure the stats cache is used by "smart" commands, run `stats` with the `--stats-jsonl` option.
+This will create the stats cache file in the same directory as the input file.

 ## CPU Optimization